h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ## Licences

-Note the respective licenses of the files from the other GitHub Repositories
+Note the respective licenses of the files from the other GitHub Repositories.